masuday/Blupf90TutorialStandard/quicktour_mt.md

 Ordering traits within animal:
   $\mathbf{y} = \left[\begin{array}{l|l|l|l|l}y_{1:1}, y_{1:2} & y_{2:1}, y_{2:2} & y_{3:1}, y_{3:2} & \cdots & y_{n:1}, y_{n:2}\end{array}\right]$

 This difference is not essential on conducting the analysis but you should recognize the difference when writing down the mathematical model in matrix notation.
-Above two results in the different representation of mixed model equations even if the solutions are identical.
+These two result in different representations of mixed model equations even if the solutions are identical.
 Because BLUPF90 programs use the latter, we will describe the model with this rule.

 In this case, the variance of $\mathbf{y}$ is
 $$
 \mathrm{var}(\mathbf{y}) = \mathbf{Z}\left(\mathbf{A} \otimes \mathbf{G}_{0}\right)\mathbf{Z}' + \mathbf{I} \otimes \mathbf{R}_{0}
 $$
 where $\mathbf{G}_{0}$ is the genetic variance-covariance matrix among traits ($2 \times 2$ in this case), $\mathbf{R}_{0}$ is the residual variance-covariance matrix among traits (also $2 \times 2$ in this case), $\mathbf{I}$ is the identity matrix ($N \times N$; $N$ is the number of observations in a trait) and $\otimes$ is an operator for Kronecker product.
 Elements of each covariance matrix and its inverse can be written as
 $$
 \begin{aligned}
 \mathbf{G}_{0}